sammy4321/ai-digital-ad-agency/README.md

     └─────────────────────────────────────────────────────────────┘
             │
             ▼
- 5. Automated Ad Management with Python ┌─────────────────────────────────────────────────────────────┐ │ • Write Python code using the Facebook Business SDK (or call     │ │   the Graph API) to create ads and manage campaigns              │ │ • Retrieve campaign metrics and insights via the API             │ │ • Use your centralized app credentials and OAuth tokens to       │ │   manage ads across all linked client ad accounts                  │ └─────────────────────────────────────────────────────────────┘
+ 6. Automated Ad Management with Python ┌─────────────────────────────────────────────────────────────┐ │ • Write Python code using the Facebook Business SDK or Graph API │ │   to create and manage campaigns and ads                        │ │ • Retrieve campaign insights via API calls                       │ │ • Use centralized app credentials and OAuth tokens to manage     │ │   ads across all linked client ad accounts                         │ └─────────────────────────────────────────────────────────────┘ ──────────────────────────────────────────────────────────────────────────────

 ```